pacs-course/pacs-examples/Examples/src/SmartPointers/README.md

 polymorphically with an object of a polymorphic family, selected using a simple object factory .

-A muche more complex example of composition with polymorphyc object, which uses clonable classes, is in `Utilities/CliningUtilities.hpp`: it employs a `PointerWrapper` class that  simplifies the composition with polymorphic object (provided they are  clonable classes).
+A much more complex example of composition with polymorphyc object, which uses cloneable classes, is in `Utilities/CliningUtilities.hpp`: it employs a `PointerWrapper` class that  simplifies the composition with polymorphic object (provided they are  clonable classes).
 Have a look!

 # A note #